shubh123a3/a-project-to-learn-how-hhtp-servers-work/README.md

-this is hust a practice project to learn how hhtp sever work
+this is just a practice project to learn how hhtp sever work